 The global garment industry has doubled over the past 15 years and is powered by an estimated 60 million-strong workforce.
 The deprivation that the vast majority of these workers and their families face on a daily basis stands in stark contrast with the huge profits reported annually by global fashion brands.

 Workers’ wages represent only a fraction of what consumers pay for the clothes because of deep-rooted structural power dynamics.
-A well known example is the national kit of the England football team at the 2018 World Cup, embellished with a well-known sportswear brand logo and the most expensive England kit ever.
+A well-known example is the national kit of the England football team at the 2018 World Cup, embellished with a well-known sportswear brand logo and the most expensive England kit ever.
 They were sold to fans for as much as €180 – while the workers in Bangladesh who made them were earning less than €2 per day.

 UN Guiding Principles on Business and Human Rights clearly state the role and responsibilities of businesses to respect the human right to fair wages.
 This responsibility “exists independently of States’ abilities and/or willingness to fulfil their own human rights obligations ...
 And it exists over and above compliance with national laws and regulations protecting human rights.”
-In other words, in cases where legal minimum wages fails to meet the minimum subsistence level (living wage) for workers in production countries – businesses have an obligation to remedy state failures.
+In other words, in cases where legal minimum wages fail to meet the minimum subsistence level (living wage) for workers in production countries – businesses have an obligation to remedy state failures.

 What we do